seraageldin/CI-CD-k8s-w-jenkins-pipeline/README.md

 ```

 #then now we need to go to jenkins and create our jobs
-create a freestyle clone job to clone from github repo
+create a pipeline k8s job to clone from github repo and deploy automatically
 select add timestamps
+add the github repo link
 do not forget to select the main branch
-provide the repo url and set the Pull SCM ( H/3 * * * * )
+paste the jenkins pipeline into jenkins
 save

-create new job called k8s-deployment
-select pipeline
-select add time stamps
-then go to build actions to build pipeline
-and paste the jenkins pipeline from this repo to jenkins

 note that you need to be at the jenkins repo inside the user and workspace dir

-we need to set the deploy after clone because there is no image build since we already have it

 after editing anything in the repo the jenkins will be triggered